 Since growth mindset has become so popular in the academic world, it can be seen as an educational buzzword.
 And what should we do with educational buzzwords?
-Incorporate them in our resume!
+Incorporate them into our resume!

-By utilizing this term in your job application documents, as well as other key concepts, you are able to prove to the reader that you remain on top of instructional trends and keep an open mind to new ideas.
+By utilizing this term in your job application documents and other key concepts, you can prove to the reader that you remain on top of instructional trends and keep an open mind to new ideas.

 The trick to integrating buzzwords such as growth mindset is to weave them in casually.
 For instance, under the Areas of Expertise section in your resume, you should list growth mindset if it applies to you – if it doesn’t, then do all you can to research and practice the concept.
 If you attend conferences, workshops, or in-services that focus on a growth mindset, you can include that under your Professional Development.

-Within the section devoted to your Teaching/Administrative Experience, highlight this topic as one of your main teaching focuses.
+Within the section devoted to your Teaching/Administrative Experience, highlight this topic as a teaching focus.
 For example, you may want to say,

 “Foster a growth mindset within children by encouraging students to learn from their mistakes, demonstrate creativity, and gain a sense of ownership over their personal development.”

-To make it stand out even more, include this teaching strategy as one of the bullet points under the applicable job.
-You may even go so far as to bold the words “growth mindset” within your resume.
-Do not go overboard with font formatting (bold, italics, underline), but use it to make sure key elements stand out in your documents.
+To make it stand out even more, including this teaching strategy as one of the bullet points under the applicable job.
+You may even go so far as too bold the words “growth mindset” within your resume.
+Please don’t go overboard with font formatting (bold, italics, underline), but use it to make sure key elements stand out in your documents.

 In fact, once you subscribe to the view of a growth mindset, it will form a large part of your educational philosophy.
 You do not need to dwell on the issue within your document, but make sure it is incorporated at least once or twice, whether directly or indirectly.
-Explain why it is so crucial for children to possess a growth mindset, as opposed to a fixed mindset, and demonstrate how you promote this within the learning environment.
+Explain why it is so crucial for children to possess a growth mindset instead of a fixed mindset, and demonstrate how you promote this within the learning environment.

-During your demo lesson plan, integrate activities and assignments that promote the development of a growth mindset in your students.
-When discussing how you handle disciplinary issues within the classroom, explain to the interviewer that you treat these issues as opportunities for learning for the entire class.
+During your demo lesson plan, integrate activities and assignments that promote a growth mindset in your students.
+When discussing how you handle disciplinary issues within the classroom, explain to the interviewer that you treat these issues as learning opportunities for the entire class.

-When writing about student assessment, mention that you have eliminated class averages, and concentrate on the growth of the individual student instead.
-If you are talking about student motivation, speak to your methods for facilitating student empowerment, self-confidence, self-esteem, and taking ownership of their learning.
+When writing about student assessment, mention that you have eliminated class averages and concentrate on the individual student’s growth instead.
+If you are talking about student motivation, speak to your methods to facilitate student empowerment, self-confidence, self-esteem, and ownership of their learning.